HOW TO VALUE BASEBALL TRADING CARDS

 The year the card was issued also matters a great deal.
 Vintage cards from the early 20th century before modern mass production techniques are far scarcer and thus usually have higher values.
 For instance, an Honus Wagner T206 card from 1909-11 is one of the rarest and most coveted cards ever due to the small original print run over 100 years ago.
 In near-perfect condition, one recently sold at auction for over $3.12 million. cards from the late 1980s and early ‘90s peak of collection when sports cards were highly popular also hold value well today.

-Read also: WHERE DO YOU GET BASEBALL CARDS GRADED
+Read also: 1990 SKYBOX BASEBALL CARDS

 Next is the condition or grade of the particular card you have.
 The most important grading services for baseball cards are PSA and BGS, which objectively analyze factors like centering, corners, edges and surface quality and assign numerical condition grades on a scale, with “10” denoting a flawless, pristine card.
 Only the best conditioned cards receive Mint grades of 8 or higher.
 A card in poor worn condition with creases or staining would be essentially worthless to serious collectors.
 Professional grading helps establish verifiable condition and thus demand from collectors.